-Required for incoming students.
+Required for incoming students in the first semester for 1 credit.
 Discussion of critical issues; reading of key works; development of project in Communication, Media, and Learning Technologies Design; presentation of work in progress; conversations with leaders in the field.